absence/absence.github.com/readme.md

 * Summary, Chapter 1; added to the summary, cleaned up the HTML

 2013-01-27 ~ Theo
 * Summary, Chapter 4, section 6: adding summary.
-A few edits throughtout the chapter
+A few edits throughout the chapter

 2013-01-26 ~ Theo
 * Summary, code: update to latest version of my docTree JavaScript file